 SecureScan Pro Scanning Tip: The Audit-Ready Labeling Method

-One of the easiest ways to simplify a scanning project is to use a consistent labeling system before the boxes are ever picked up.
+One of the easiest ways to simplify your scanning project is to use a consistent labeling system before the boxes are ever picked up.
 When boxes are clearly labeled, it becomes much easier to identify which records should be scanned, which should remain in storage, and which may already be eligible for secure destruction.

 A simple three-part labeling approach can make a big difference when preparing records for digitization.